joncarter1/cookiecutter_research/README.md

 ```
 This will configure a range of checks (configured in `.pre-commit-config.yaml`) that will run automatically whenever you run `git commit`.

-The generated repository deliberately contains a small number of bugs, which have been introduced to highlight features of this repository, including type-checking, code linting, formatting and testing.
+The generated repository deliberately contains a small number of bugs in `broken_utils.py`, which have been introduced to highlight features of this repository, including type-checking, code linting, formatting and testing.

 For example, **ruff** will automatically flag code quality issues: